slurmulon/sloth/README.md

 # Sloth
-RESTful Web API framework with support for Webhooks in Go
+RESTful Web API library with support for Webhooks in Go

 Based on: http://dougblack.io/words/a-restful-micro-framework-in-go.html